Funfunz/lumina-next/guild/request.md

 # Lumina

 Project Overview:
 Lumina is a revolutionary web application that enables users to effortlessly design and publish stunning websites without the need for any coding knowledge.
-Leveraging the power and flexibility of NextJS, our platform offers an intuitive drag-and-drop interface combined with a rich library of customizable components, empowering users to bring their creative visions to life with ease.
+Leveraging the power and flexibility of ReactJS, our platform offers an intuitive drag-and-drop interface combined with a rich library of customizable components, empowering users to bring their creative visions to life with ease.

 ## Key Features: